-Jen Mason owns biblion:used book and rare finds on Second Street in Lewes.
-In addition, she works as a freelance writer and editor, most recently serving as Editor in Chief of the Episcopal Diocese of Delaware’s newspaper for over a decade.
-Before opening her shop, Jen was a stay-at-home mother, having retired from directing an international organizational development and instructional design team for the world’s largest printing company.
+Jen Mason owns biblion: used books and rare finds and The Vintage Underground on Second Street in Lewes.
+Before opening her shops, Jen was a stay-at-home mother, having retired from directing an international organizational development and instructional design team for the world’s largest printing company.
 She also worked as the Development Director for nine of Yale University’s professional schools, as well as a regional project manager for AT&T. Throughout her career, Jen has shared her time and talents with multiple civic organizations, serving on boards of directors for numerous non-profits and interfaith organizations as well as many event committees.
 Currently she is a director for the Lewes Chamber of Commerce and for Coastal Concerts, in addition to advising the Historic Lewes Farmers Market and the Greater Lewes Community Village.
-She and her daughter, Clare, live in Lewes with their dog, Nellie and one too many cats.
+She and her daughter, Clare, live in Lewes with their dog, Nellie, and their cat, Spot.

 Ronald Collins is the Harold S. Shefelan Distinguished Scholar at the University of Washington School of Law.
 In 1982, he served as a Supreme Court Fellow under Chief Justice Warren Burger.

 Collins is the author or co-author of some eleven books, including When Money Speaks (2014), On Dissent: Its Meaning in America (2013), Mania: The Story of the Outraged & Outrageous Lives that Launched a Cultural Revolution ((2013), The Trials of Lenny Bruce: The Fall & Rise of An American Icon (2002), The Judge: 26 Machiavellian Lessons (2017), and Robotica: Speech Rights & Artificial Intelligence (2018).